 Comments on Facebook posts are powerful emotion drivers.
-Semi-public conversation, the kind you have in a Facebook comment section decreases loneliness and helps us feel connected to others who’ve had the same experiences.
+Semi-public conversation, the kind you have in a Facebook comment section, can decrease loneliness and helps us feel connected to others who’ve had the same experiences.

 Maybe that’s why, the more personal a post is, the more comments it is likely to receive.
 It turns out our readers need to connect and share their divorce experience and what better place than the DivorceMag Facebook page?

 As you can see below, the answers to our Facebook question, “what have you lost as a result of your divorce?” are varied.
 Some answers were humorous, some heartbreaking and some empowering.
 Again, how would you answer the question?

 What Have You Lost as a Result of Your Divorce?

 Margo: I lost an abusive husband and gained quality of life again!